Chapter 11, Title 11, United States Code: Confirmation

-In order for a chapter 11 debtor to reorganize, they must file (and the court must confirm) a plan of reorganization.
+For a Chapter 11 debtor to reorganize, they must file (and the court must confirm) a reorganization plan.
 Simply put, the plan is a compromise between the major stakeholders in the case, including, but not limited to the debtor and its creditors.
 Most chapter 11 cases aim to confirm a plan, but that may not always be possible.
 Section 1121(b) of the Bankruptcy Code provides for an exclusivity period in which only the debtor may file a plan of reorganization.
 This period lasts 120 days after the date of the order for relief, and if the debtor does file a plan within the first 120 days, the exclusivity period is extended to 180 days after the order for relief for the debtor to seek acceptance of the plan by holders of claims and interests.

-If the judge approves the reorganization plan and the creditors all “agree,” then the plan can be confirmed. §1129 of the Bankruptcy Code requires the bankruptcy court reach certain conclusions prior to “confirming” or “approving” the plan and making it binding on all parties in the case.
+If the judge approves the reorganization plan and the creditors all "agree", then the plan can be confirmed. §1129 of the Bankruptcy Code requires the bankruptcy court reach certain conclusions prior to "confirming" or "approving" the plan and making it binding on all parties in the case.
 Most importantly, the bankruptcy court must find the plan (a) complies with applicable law, and (b) has been proposed in good faith.
-Furthermore, the court must determine whether the plan is “feasible,” in other words, the court must safeguard that confirming the plan won’t yield to liquidation down the road.
+Furthermore, the court must determine whether the plan is "feasible," In other words, the court must safeguard that confirming the plan will not yield to liquidation down the road.

 The plan must ensure that the debtor will be able to pay most administrative and priority claims (priority claims over unsecured claims) on the effective date.